RylanSchaeffer/rylanschaeffer.github.io/content/kernel_papers.md

 # Kernel Papers

-The following are succinct summaries (i.e. the kernels) of others' research.
-These are not complete depictions; I focus on what I find insightful or interesting.
+The following are succinct summaries (kernels) of others' research.
+These are not complete depictions; I focus on what I find insightful, interesting, surprising or novel.

 {% for post in site.kernel_papers reversed %}
   <div class="post">